Need help?

 How do I know which thermal hydrolysis system is right for my plant?

 Cambi THP models differ mainly in the size and number of their reactors or vessels, which translates to the system's processing or loading capacity.
 There are four models: the B2, B4, B6, and B12.
-The number following "B" corresponds to the vessel size, so a B2 has reactor vessels with a capacity of 2 cubic meters.
-Each system or "train" as it's called can have anywhere between 2-6 reactors.
+The number following "B" corresponds to the vessel size, so a B2 system has reactor vessels with a capacity of 2 cubic meters.
+Each system or "train", as it is called, can have anywhere between 2-6 reactors.
 So a B6-4, for example, has 4 reactors, each with a size of 6 cubic meters.

 Services